Buracona Cave Diving: Underwater Light Shows

 Following is an amateur video of our scuba diving experience from preparing the diving until we were inside the Buracona.
 The video was taken by Dutchie using GoPro and I edited it via GoPro editor.
 Please click the image to get the video’s page.
 Feel free to share the video as long as it is credited back to this website.

 – Water temperature is similar to the rest of the dive sites in Cape Verde: 19ºC-25ºC.
 We were diving in Buracona twice, the water temperatures were: 22ºC/71.6ºF (June) and 23ºC/73.4ºF (July).

-– Additional charge applied in addition to regular diving fee.
-The cost may varied as it depends on the dive center where you booked your dives.
+– Additional charge applied in addition to the regular diving fee.
+The cost may be varied as it depends on the dive center where you booked your dives.

 – No boat diving.
 We were driving to the area, it took 30 to 40 minutes drive from Santa Maria.